Dancesport at the 2009 World Games – Standard

 The standard competition in dancesport at the 2009 World Games took place on 24 July 2009 at the Kaohsiung Arena in Kaohsiung, Taiwan.

 Competition format

 A total of 24 pairs entered the competition.
 Best eighteen pairs from round one qualifies to the quarterfinal.
 From semifinal twelve pairs qualifies to the semifinal.
 From semifinal the best six pairs qualifies to the final.

+Calendar

+Event wook place on 24 July 2009.